regen-network/open-science/socMapping/SOC_MappingGuide.md

 beginning of the script.
 If that happen you will need to install that Python module (library).
 You can use "pip install" as noted in the geemap "Installation" instructions to install missing python modules.

+## Edit soil sample Shapefile before running the scripts

+Before running the scripts you will need to create a point Shapefile with all of the soil samples and the attribute information must contain the following fields;  soil organic carbon percent, bulk density, and a point label.
+These should be the only fields in the attribute table.
+If the original attribute table has more than these three fields the other attributes should be deleted.

 ## Running the scripts